NomicFoundation/hardhat/docs/tutorial/1-setup/README.md

 npm install
 ```

-If they went well, you should see a confirmation message meaning that your development environment is ready.
-Feel free to remove the repository and refer to the next step: [Installing Buidler.](../2-install/)
+If this is succesful you should see a confirmation message meaning that your development environment is ready.
+Feel free to delete the repository directory and move on to [Installing Buidler.](../2-install/)

-If any of them failed, your environment is not ready.
-Make sure to have `git` and Node.js `>=10.0` installed.
+If any of them failed, your environment is not properly setup.
+Make sure you have `git` and Node.js `>=10.0` installed.
 If you have an older version of Node.js, please refer to the next section.
-If the issues persists, please contact us on our [Telegram Support Channel](https://t.me/BuidlerSupport).

-## Upgrading your version of Node.js
+## Upgrading your Node.js installation

-If your version of Node.js is too old (`<10.0`) follow these instructions.
+If your version of Node.js is older than `10.0` follow the instructions below to upgrade.
 After you are done, go back to [Checking your environment](#checking-your-environment).

 ### Linux

 #### Ubuntu

-1. Remove nodejs with `sudo apt remove nodejs`.
+1. Run `sudo apt remove nodejs` in a terminal to remove Node.js.
-2. Go to the [NodeSource's Node.js Binary Distributions](https://github.com/nodesource/distributions#debinstall), and install their PPA for the version of Node.js that you are looking for.
+2. Find the version of Node.js that you want to install [here](https://github.com/nodesource/distributions#debinstall) and follow the instructions.
-3. Run `sudo apt update && sudo apt install nodejs`
+3. Run `sudo apt update && sudo apt install nodejs` in a terminal to install Node.js again.

 ### MacOS

 You can change your Node.js version using [nvm](http://github.com/creationix/nvm).

-For example, this is how you'd upgrade to Node.js 12.x:
+To upgrade to Node.js `12.x` run these in a terminal:

 ```
 nvm install 12